 TY Jessica!
 I like the video format.
 I’m always looking for new and effective attention getters.
 Gonna need a little help getting kids cleaned up and out the door on time this coming September I think I’ll be teaching back-to-back preps with ‘0’ time in between classes (ex: one group ends at 9:50 and the next starts at 9:50).
 I have used ‘Class-Yes’ in upper elementary grades with good success.
 One attention getter I use with kinders and 1st graders is ‘if you can hear me clap once – if you can hear me clap twice’.
 Want to try the object on my head one! lol TY everyone for all the great ideas! ~Von

 To infinity – and beyond!

-Join thousands of your art ed peers - register today for the Art Ed Now Winter Conference and save $50 with early-bird pricing!
+Join thousands of your art ed peers - register today for the Art Ed Now Winter Online Conference!